 Features Introduced in April 2019

-Role Management from Cortex Hub
+Role Management from the hub (formerly Cortex Hub)

 In addition, the Permissions page from which you managed role assignments in Traps management service is now removed.